Networking and TCP/IP

 We can see this header data using the tcpdump command, which requires sudo or being root to use.
 The first part of the IP header contains the source address, then comes the destination address, and so forth.
 Aside from a few other parts, this is the primary information in an IP header.

-You should use tcpdump on your local computer and not on your gcloud instance.
-First we identify the IP number of a host, which we can do with the ping command, and then run tcpdump:
+If you want to use tcpdump, you should use it on your local computer and not on your gcloud instance.
+I'm not sure how Google will respond to this kind of activity because it might be deemed malicious.
+But to use it, first we identify the IP number of a host, which we can do with the ping command, and then run tcpdump:

 ping -c1 www.uky.edu